-Use the accelerator pedal to increase vehicle speed.
-When you take your foot off the pedal, the vehicle will slow down to the previously set cruise control speed.
+Use the accelerator pedal to increase the vehicle speed.
+When you take your foot off the pedal, the vehicle slows down to the previously set cruise control speed.
+While pressing the accelerator pedal or shortly following the release to override cruise control, briefly moving the thumbwheel toward SET- will result in cruise control set to the current vehicle speed.